tdude0175/Django-Project/README.md

 * The project should use CSS Grid for the main layout.
 Other elments may be mixed in as you see fit.

-* The main 'index' page should list all current Wiki entries from all Authors
+* The main 'index' page should list all current Wiki entries from all Authors along with their main image (if present)

+* The User should be able to do a keyword search that will return a list of Wiki entries where the entered keywords are found in the entry's title and/or text.

 * All pages should provide a Navagation Bar that allows a user to go 'Home', 'Add a New Entry', or 'Your Entries'.
 'Add a new Entry' and list 'Your Entries' should only be available if the User is signed in.

 * All Users should be able to click the Title of an individual entry to see the full post.
+If the post has an image, it should display.
+Any 'Related Information' items for the post should be displayed in a sidebar at the right of the page.
 If a displayed entry is also owned by the current signed in User, you should offer them options to 'Edit and/or 'Delete' the entry.

 #### Model Details (5 pts):
 * Each Wiki entry should support a required 'Post Title', 'Post Text', 'created date/time', 'last updated date/time', along with an *optional* 'Post Image'. *NOTE:* The image should be stored in a model instance (i.e. no external URLs)

-* Each Wiki entry should also *optionally* support 0 to n line items each of which represent related information.
+* Each Wiki entry should also *optionally* support 0 to n 'Related Information' items each of which represent related information.
 Each post line item should also support a required 'Item Title', 'Item Text', 'created date/time', 'last updated date/time', along with an *optional* 'Item Image'. *NOTE:* The image should be stored in a model instance (i.e. no external URLs)

 ##### Authors and all Wiki Entries and related items can be administered from your web app, this includes a signup page for new Authors (5pts)